chrisgrieser/shimmering-obsidian/README.md

 ## Workflow Installation
 *This workflow requires the Alfred 5 with [Powerpack](https://www.alfredapp.com/powerpack/).*
 1. Install the Obsidian plugins [Advanced URI](https://obsidian.md/plugins?id=obsidian-advanced-uri) & [Metadata Extractor](https://obsidian.md/plugins?id=metadata-extractor).
 Enable both plugins.
-2. Verify you have not renamed your Obsidian config folder, i.e., it's still `.obsidian` (Settings → About → Advanced → Override config folder).
+2. Verify you have not renamed your Obsidian config folder, meaning it is still `.obsidian` (Settings → About → Advanced → Override config folder).
 3. Download the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).
 Double-click the `.alfredworkflow` file to install it.
 4. Run the Alfred Command `osetup` and select the vault you want to control with *Shimmering Obsidian*.
-Obsidian will then restart.
+Obsidian then restarts.
 (Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.)

 ## Credits & Thanks
 - Big shout-out to [@kometenstaub](https://github.com/kometenstaub) for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is the main client.